The Federal Government Pays Cash Rewards to Whistleblowers with Information about SDVOSB Fraud

 Gorski and his lawyers fought the subpoena.
 (Lawyers are obligated to do so even if they were not aware they were being used to help their client commit a crime.)
 The judge ordered the records be produced but only for review by the court.
 After reviewing thousands of pages of emails and three saved voice mails, the judge ruled that the crime – fraud exception applied to many of the documents meaning that prosecutors could see the emails and phone messages and use them at trial.

-Ultimately the appeals court ruled against Gorski and agreed with prosecutors that they were entitled to even more of the emails.
-The court found that there was a good showing that Gorski used the services of his lawyer in furtherance of the scheme to defraud the government.
+Gorski appealed the decision.
+Not only did the appeals court ruled against Gorski, they said prosecutors were entitled to even more of the emails with his lawyer.
+The court found that Gorski used the services of his lawyer in furtherance of a scheme to defraud the government.

 During the trial, prosecutors said the veterans who allegedly owned the company did nothing but mostly sleep and watch television.
 Gorski, however, claimed he did nothing wrong and was the victim of the overly complex SDVOSB regs and his prior lawyers!
 As noted above, jurors didn’t buy Gorski’s version of events.